sLill/Windows-Grep/README.md

 <h2>== INSTALLATION ==</h2>

-1. Visit the release tab (https://github.com/sLill/Windows-BudgetGrep/releases)
+1. Visit the release tab (https://github.com/sLill/Windows-Grep/releases)
 2. Download and run WindowsGrepSetup.msi (This is the only file you need)

-This will install WindowsGrep in ProgramFilesx86, add "grep" to your system's PATH for command line use, and insert registry keys for context menu use within Windows Explorer directories.
+This will install Windows Grep in ProgramFilesx86, add "grep" to your system's PATH for command line use, and insert registry keys for context menu use within Windows Explorer directories.

 <h2>== USAGE ==</h2>
 Right-click in File Explorer > Windows Grep